conda/conda/docs/source/faq.rst

 Conda is a cross-platform and Python-agnostic package manager and environment manager program that quickly installs, runs and updates packages and their dependencies and easily creates, saves, loads and switches between environments on your local computer.
-Conda is included in all versions of Anaconda, Miniconda and Anaconda Server.
+Conda is included in all versions of Anaconda, Miniconda and Anaconda Repository.

 2. What is Miniconda?